baltuni/Calcium-Correlation-Tool/README.md

 **Execute** `1_generate_masks.ipynb` **to segment cells in your microscopy data:**
 - Open the notebook in **VSCode**.
 - Load raw microscopy images from the specified directory.
-- Run the segmentation pipeline using **Cellpose**.
+- Run the segmentation pipeline using **Cellpose**, processing the entire stack frame-by-frame.
-- Choose between:
-  - **Chunk-wise processing**: Splits large files into manageable chunks for segmentation and tracking.
-  - **Frame-by-frame processing**: Processes the entire stack directly, tracking cells across frames.
-- Relabel masks to ensure consistent cell tracking across chunks or frames.
+- Track masks across frames to assign consistent cell labels over time.
 - Save segmented masks as `.tif` files.

 ### **📗 Track & Refine Masks**